willshepp28/hangman-words/README.md

 **What is this?**

 Generates random words.
-And provides hints for each word.
+And provides a hint to describe each word.

-Best used in games like Hangman.

 ---